dmatthams/statamic-gravatar/README.md

 ## Usage

-Put it in your _add-ons folder and use with:
+Rename folder to 'gravatar' and put it in your _add-ons folder, use with:

 	<img src="{{ gravatar email="person@gmail.com" }}">